voh83/TestBarCodeScanner/README.md

 ## How to Try

-Once Installed in your PC and test it using your Android Device connected (This does not work with the Androd Emulator)
+Once Installed in your PC, test it using your Android Device connected (This does not work with the Androd Emulator)

 Happy Coding!!